Central Texas Covid-19 Snapshot

 Helping the Helpers

 The Decibel team is remote but we're still committed to making sure you stay informed.
-In keeping with our community mission, expect interviews from organizations letting you know how you can help.
-We'll keep adding interviews here.
+Keep up with all of our Covid-19 reporting below.
 If you have any questions or want to get information to us, send us an email at email@example.com.

 Cities across the country grapple with the best response as Covid-19 coronavirus disease spreads worldwide.
 Local and national events have been canceled or postponed, universities and workplaces have moved to working online.
-Texas Govenor Greg Abbott is asking insurers to remove any fees or requirements involved with Covid-19 treatments.
+In Texas, Govenor Greg Abbott's Open Texas executive order is rolling out in phases.
+Businesses reopening under the order have been asked to keep occupancy between 25 to 50 percent and follow social distancing guidelines.

 Keep checking this page as Decibel checks in on the different ways Covid-19 is affecting the city and Central Texas.
 Below are some local, state and national resources giving updates.